-The existing uncovered floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The existing two anchor cables, metal anchor pipe, and two deadmen (located on the private upland owned by the Applicant) may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+The existing boat dock, gangway, and watercraft float are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The combination of these projected conditions could also increase the likelihood of damage and affect the fixed piles within the lease premises, which may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events, during the term of the lease.

-The vegetated bank provides additional stability and will reduce the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods.
-Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
-Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to effects of climate change, including sea-level rise.
+Regular maintenance, as referenced in the lease, may reduce the likelihood of severe structural degradation or dislodgement.
+Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to the effects of climate change, including sea-level rise.